Lead Belly: Legacy

-Lead Belly recordings were instrumental in starting the British skiffle revival, which in turn produced several musicians prominent during the British Invasion.
+Lead Belly recordings were instrumental in starting the British skiffle revival, which in turn produced several prominent musicians during the British Invasion.
 Lonnie Donegan's recording of "Rock Island Line", released as a single in late 1955, signaled the start of the skiffle craze.
 George Harrison of The Beatles was quoted as saying, "if there was no Lead Belly, there would have been no Lonnie Donegan; no Lonnie Donegan, no Beatles.
 Therefore no Lead Belly, no Beatles."
-In a BBC tribute in 1999, which marked the 50th anniversary of Ledbetter's death, Van Morrison – while sitting alongside Ronnie Wood of The Rolling Stones – claimed that the British popular music scene of the 1960s wouldn't have happened if it weren't for Lead Belly's influence.
+In a BBC tribute in 1999, marking the 50th anniversary of Ledbetter's death, Van Morrison, sitting alongside Ronnie Wood of The Rolling Stones, claimed that the British popular music scene of the 1960s wouldn't have happened if it weren't for Lead Belly's influence.
 "I'd put my money on that," he said.
 Wood concurred.

-Indian singer Bhupen Hazarika—who was, in general, influenced by spirituals during his days as a student in the US—transcreated Lead Belly's singing of "We're in the Same Boat Brother" into the Assamese language as "Ami ekekhon nawore zatri" (আমি একেখন নাৱৰে যাত্ৰী).
-Later, he also released a Bengali language version as "Mora jatri eki toronir" (মোরা যাত্রী একই তরণীর).
+Indian singer Bhupen Hazarika—who was influenced by spirituals as a student in the US—transcreated Lead Belly's singing of "We're in the Same Boat Brother" into the Assamese language as "Ami ekekhon nawore zatri" (আমি একেখন নাৱৰে যাত্ৰী).
+He later released a Bengali language version as "Mora jatri eki toronir" (মোরা যাত্রী একই তরণীর).

 In 2001, English-Canadian blues singer Long John Baldry released his final studio album, Remembering Leadbelly.
 It contains cover versions of Lead Belly songs, and features a six-minute Alan Lomax interview.

 George Ezra developed his singing style from trying to sing like Lead Belly.
 "On the back of the record, it said his voice was so big, you had to turn your record player down," Ezra says.
 "I liked the idea of singing with a big voice, so I tried it, and I could."

-In 2015, in celebration of Lead Belly's 125th birthday, several events were held.
-The Kennedy Center, in collaboration with the Grammy Museum held Lead Belly at 125: A Tribute to an American Songster, a musical event featuring Robert Plant, Alison Krauss, and Buddy Miller with Viktor Krauss as headliners and Dom Flemons as host, with special appearances by Lucinda Williams, Alvin Youngblood Hart, Billy Hector, Valerie June, Shannon McNally, Josh White Jr., and Dan Zanes, among others.
-Also, in Washington, D.C., Bourgeois Town: Lead Belly in Washington DC by the Library of Congress was held where Todd Harvey interviewed Ledbetter's family members about their relative, his contributions to American culture and world music and an overview of the significant Lead Belly materials in the center's archive.
+In 2015, several events were held in celebration of Lead Belly's 125th birthday.
+The Kennedy Center, in collaboration with the Grammy Museum, held Lead Belly at 125: A Tribute to an American Songster, a musical event featuring Robert Plant, Alison Krauss, and Buddy Miller with Viktor Krauss as headliners and Dom Flemons as host, with special appearances by Lucinda Williams, Alvin Youngblood Hart, Billy Hector, Valerie June, Shannon McNally, Josh White Jr., and Dan Zanes, among others.
+Also, in Washington, D.C., the Library of Congress held Bourgeois Town: Lead Belly in Washington DC, where Todd Harvey interviewed Ledbetter's family members about their relative, his contributions to American culture and world music, and an overview of the Lead Belly materials in the center's archive.
 In London, England, the Royal Albert Hall held Lead Belly Fest, a musical event featuring Van Morrison, Eric Burdon, Jools Holland, Billy Bragg, Paul Jones, and more.